LuizFelipeA/find-mentor-mobile-app/README.md

 ### 1. Home Screen

-- When you open the app, you'll land on the home screen, where you can browse the latest job listings.
+- When you open the app, you'll land on the home screen, where you can browse for jobs by doing your search.

 ### 2. Job Categories

-- Explore job categories such as Web Development, Mobile Development, DevOps, and more by tapping on the category buttons.
+- Explore jobs specialties such as Web Development, Mobile Development, DevOps, and more by tapping on the category buttons.

 ### 3. Job Listings